Implementation

 Spelling

-- Daily Phonics sessions throughout EYFS/KS1, following the Little Wandle Letters and Sounds programme where spelling is taught and practised.
+- Daily Phonics sessions throughout EYFS/KS1, following Little Wandle Letters and Sounds programme

 Handwriting